nrfconnect/sdk-nrf/doc/nrf/introduction.rst

 A fork can be hosted on any server, including a public Git hosting site like `GitHub`_.
 It is, however, important to differentiate between the generic concept of a fork and GitHub's concept of a `GitHub fork`_.
 When you create a GitHub fork, GitHub copies the original repository and tags the downstream repository (the fork) with a flag that allows users to send pull requests from the fork to its upstream repository.
-GitHub also supports creating forks without linking them to the upstream respository.
+GitHub also supports creating forks without linking them to the upstream repository.
 See the `GitHub documentation <GitHub duplicate_>`_ for information about how to do this.

 Everything in Git is checksummed before it is stored and is then referred to by that checksum.